OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 ### Install Node.js and npm

-Node.js is a JavaScript runtime you use to develop modern Office Add-ins.
+Node.js is a JavaScript Configure your Office Add-in to use a shared runtime you use to develop modern Office Add-ins.

 Install Node.js by [downloading the latest recommended version from their website](https://nodejs.org).
 Follow the installation instructions for your operating system.